 The ultimate impact of the COVID-19 pandemic or a similar health epidemic is highly uncertain and subject to change.
-To the extent possible, we are conducting business as usual, with necessary or advisable modifications to employee travel and with our employees working remotely.
+To the extent possible, we are conducting business as usual, with necessary or advisable modifications to employee travel and with our employees working remotely fully or intermittently as able until August 2021.
 We will continue to actively monitor the rapidly evolving situation related to COVID-19 and may take further actions that alter our operations, including those that may be required by federal, state or local authorities, or that we determine are in the best interests of our employees and other third parties with whom we do business.
 At this point, the extent to which the COVID-19 pandemic may affect our future business, operations and development timelines and plans, including the resulting impact on our expenditures and capital needs, remains uncertain.